DSC-Capstone/dsc-capstone.github.io/assignments/quarter-1-methodology.md

 this image.
 Test out your environment on the pod (can you start python and import `babypandas`?)

-### Turn in your work
+### Turn in your work (deadline extended to Nov 3rd)

-* Upload your Dockerfile to Gradescope
+* Launch a pod using your Docker Image (as in step 3) and run the following command: `bash /datasets/dsc180-fa20-grading-tmp/method4-grader.sh`
-* Launch a pod using your Docker Image (as in step 3) and run the following command: `<command to be added soon>` (Note, you should work on this assignment as is -- this will be updated soon to include the final command you have to run from DSMLP!
+* Go to gradescope and turn in both the image name and the Dockerfile.
+We will use this as a backup plan if that script above doesn't work for you.

 ---